pitfail/pitfail-reports/proposal/proposal.rst

 Expected Audience
 =================
-Existing financial engineering simulations appear to be targetted primarily at students.
+Existing financial engineering simulations appear to be targeted primarily at students.
 Pitfail aims to make things easier for the casual user without compromising its usefulness to students and teachers.
 As such, the expected audience for Pitfail consists of: